react-cosmos/react-cosmos/docs/snowpack.md

 ## Going forward

-This is a first pass at the React Cosmos integration with Snowpack.
+This is a first pass at integrating React Cosmos with Snowpack.
 There might be some kinks that need to be ironed out.

 In the future Cosmos might run Snowpack behind the hood, without relying on an already running Snowpack server.
 This could reduce the install steps.
 I have some other ideas and I also want to hear yours.
 I'm new to Snowpack, but I love it so far and I'm excited to interact with the Snowpack community.